Uttam-Singhh/social_network/README.md

-# social_network
+# Social_Network
-My social network website project made using Django as framework
+My full stack project,Social network website made using Django as framework.
+I used Django as backend framework and added styles,designes by exploring Css,Javascript,Bootstrap.